void <prefix>_form(text s, ...);

 sets the output type to character, applies to numeric types only

-specifies that output is to be escaped, applies to string types only
+specifies that output is to be escaped for shell use, applies to string types only

 specifies that should filling is to be introduced to meet the minimum number of output characters indication, it should be introduced after the formatted argument